 Our funding and liquidity, borrowing capacity, ability to access capital markets and other sources of funds and the cost of these funds are partially dependent on our credit ratings.
 Rating agencies base their ratings on numerous factors, including liquidity, capital adequacy, industry position, member support, management, asset quality, quality of earnings and the probability of systemic support.
 Significant changes in these factors could result in different ratings.
-Table 31 displays our credit ratings as of August 31, 2018, which were unchanged as of the date of the filing of this Report.
+Table 32 displays our credit ratings as of February 28, 2019.
+Moody's, S&P and Fitch affirmed our ratings and outlook during the current quarter.
+Our credit ratings as of February 28, 2019 are unchanged from May 31, 2018, and as of the date of the filing of this Report.

-Table 31: Credit Ratings
+Table 32: Credit Ratings

-August 31, 2018
+February 28, 2019

 Moody's S&P Fitch

 Long-term issuer credit rating (1) A2 A

 Senior secured debt (2) A1 \mathbf{A} \mathbf{A} +

 Senior unsecured debt (3) A2 \mathbf{A} A

 Subordinated debt A3 BBB+ BBB+

 Commercial paper P-1 A-1 F1

 Outlook Stable Stable Stable